Estimated reading time: 20 minutes

 If you wait until the due date to pay the bill via your bank, your creditor may still mark that payment late.

-You can be sure that they will contact you immediately to speak with you because they fear you won’t pay them or miss more bill payments.
+You can be sure that they will contact you immediately to speak with you, as they fear you may not pay them or miss additional bill payments.

 They want the money in their hands by the due date and don’t care if you paid it on time with your bank.

-You can also talk to your bank to see how long the processing date is when you pay a bill online so you know exactly what to expect.
+You can also contact your bank to determine the processing date for online bill payments, so you know exactly what to expect.

 Credit card companies might not make a big stink about missing one credit card payment, but if you continue, they will.

-You will almost certainly receive a late payment charge, which adds to the debt you already owe.
+You will almost certainly incur a late payment charge, which will add to the debt you already owe.

 The key is to avoid all of this by making sure you either automatically set up payments via your bank account or manually pay your bills on time.

-This bill payment schedule will be your guide, and this can be a savior for those of you with families and busy careers.
+This bill payment schedule will serve as your guide, and it can be a lifesaver for those of you with families and busy careers.

 A bill payment schedule is an excellent budgeting tool that everyone should have, even if you set up auto payments.